anousha-shariati/Designing-and-Programming-an-Embedded-Circuit-for-Fault-Detection-of-ESP32-modules/README.md

 This project aims to solve these issues by designing a product capable of:

-1.Programming up to 3 ESP modules simultaneously 2.Protecting the main programming board from potential failures 3.Detecting the health status of each module to streamline the coding and hardware debugging process for technicians
+1. Programming up to 3 ESP modules simultaneously
+2. Protecting the main programming board from potential failures
+3. Detecting the health status of each module to streamline the coding and hardware debugging process for technicians

 Project Objectives:

-1.USB Port Design: Utilized STM32 microcontroller to design and code a USB port on the board, enabling communication with each of the 3 ESP modules.
+1. USB Port Design: Utilized STM32 microcontroller to design and code a USB port on the board, enabling communication with each of the 3 ESP modules.

-2.Multi-Module Programming Board Design: Developed a custom board capable of programming 3 ESP modules concurrently, significantly increasing production efficiency.
+2. Multi-Module Programming Board Design: Developed a custom board capable of programming 3 ESP modules concurrently, significantly increasing production efficiency.

-3.Protection Mechanisms: Implemented necessary protection to safeguard the main programming board against potential issues, enhancing durability and reliability.
+3. Protection Mechanisms: Implemented necessary protection to safeguard the main programming board against potential issues, enhancing durability and reliability.

-4.Module Health Detection: Integrated diagnostics to determine the operational status of each module, displaying the condition of each on the board to aid technicians in troubleshooting.
+4. Module Health Detection: Integrated diagnostics to determine the operational status of each module, displaying the condition of each on the board to aid technicians in troubleshooting.

 Prerequisites:

+1. STM32 programming tools such as Keil and Cube IDE
+2. ESP modules
-STM32 programming tools ESP modules PCB design software for board schematics
+3. PCB design software for board schematics